ColinWu0403/CS490IOS/README.md

 ## Overview

-[App] is a food-ranking platform that helps users explore new dining options and document their experiences.
+Deli is a food-ranking platform that helps users explore new dining options and document their experiences.
 It consolidates restaurant data from the user’s local area, allowing them to write reviews, upload photos, and rate their meals.
-The app offers a personalized experience, where users can revisit their reviews and discover highly rated options nearby, making it a go-to solution for food lovers seeking convenience and variety.
+The app offers a personalized experience where users can revisit their reviews and discover highly rated options nearby, making it a go-to solution for food lovers seeking convenience and variety.

 ### Description

 The app is designed to simplify the dining experience by combining restaurant discovery and food review features in one place.
 Users can explore local restaurants near them and add their own reviews.
 By enabling users to upload photos and provide detailed feedback, the app creates a personal list of dining experiences that can be shared with others.

 Beyond discovery, the app functions as a personal food diary.
 Users can revisit their profiles to see past reviews and photos, helping them remember their favorite restaurants and meals.
-The app’s intuitive interface, combined with real-time location-based restaurant recommendations, ensures that users can quickly decide where to eat.
+The app’s intuitive interface, combined with real-time, location-based restaurant recommendations, ensures that users can quickly decide where to eat.
 Whether it’s for trying new cuisines or revisiting old favorites, this app makes dining out an enjoyable and organized experience.

 ### App Evaluation